John H. Livingston

-John H. Livingston (1897-1974) was an American aviator and air race pilot of the 1920s and 1930s.
+John Henry Livingston (1897-1974) was an American aviator and air race pilot of the 1920s and 1930s.
 He placed first in 80 national air races.

 Life

-John Livingston was born in 1897 in Cedar Falls, Iowa.
+John Henry Livingston was born in 1897 in Cedar Falls, Iowa.
 His first profession was as an automobile and motorcycle mechanic.
 He first soloed an aircraft in 1920 and started work with The Iowa Airplane Company, later purchasing and managing it as Midwest Airways Corporation.
 Iowa's first airline with service starting in 1928.

 In 1928 Livingston won first place in the Transcontinental Air Derby, flying a Waco 10T from New York to Los Angeles.